User Experience: Accessibility Standards in Web and Product Design

 Solution

-After created all the components, I jumped into the final UI design phase.
+After creating all the components, I jumped into the final UI design phase.
 I followed all the wireframes and applied the components from the design system.

-The goal was to create a modern, flat, and a dynamic design style that would allow us to elevate the Ibexa brand, and deliver the messages in a more user friendly environment.
+The goal was to create a modern, flat, and dynamic design style that would allow us to elevate the Ibexa brand, and deliver the messages in a more user-friendly environment.